DeVinci-FabLab/Repository-template/README.md

 ### Documentation

-Provide where to find to the documentation of the project.
+Provide where to find to the documentation of the project. (ex: [Structure of the project](./docs/STRUCTURE.md))

 It may include a link to an important [reference](https://example.com).

 ### Setting up